-1. Monitoring and review 2

-2. Terminology

-3. Definitions and age-related arrangements 5

-Multi agency working - Safeguarding Partners & Children's Social Care 6

-Child protection definition 6

-Safeguarding definition - Working together to safeguarding children 2018 6

-Safeguarding definition - Keeping Children Safe in Education 2022 6

-Safeguarding Adults 7

-The difference between safeguarding and child protection 7

-Abuse and neglect - child and young person context 7

-4. Purpose 8

-5. Policy 8

-Safeguarding culture of the organisation 8

-Divisional Safeguarding Board 9

-What staff should read and be aware of 10

-Whole service approach to Safeguarding 11

-Children with special educational needs and disabilities or physical health issues 11

-Virtual school heads 11

-6. Procedure 12

-Roles and responsibilities 12

-Information sharing and managing the child protection file 14

-LADO referral criteria (KCSIE2022) - meeting the harm threshold 15

-Children potentially at greater risk of harm 15

-Unexplained body marks 16

-A disclosure from an Individual 16

-Risk Assessment 18

-Following a report - what to consider 18

-Options to manage the report 19

-Unsubstantiated, unfounded, false or malicious reports

-Safeguarding and supporting the victim 20
+Monitoring and review

+2. Terminology 3

+3. Definitions and age-related arrangements 4

+Multi agency working - Safeguarding Partners & Children's Social Care 5

+Child protection definition 5

+Safeguarding definition - Working together to safeguarding children 2018 5

+Safeguarding definition - Keeping Children Safe in Education 2022 5

+Safeguarding Adults 6

+The difference between safeguarding and child protection 6

+Abuse and neglect - child and young person context 6

+4. Purpose 7

+5. Policy 7

+Safeguarding culture of the organisation 7

+Divisional Safeguarding Board 8

+What staff should read and be aware of 9

+Whole service approach to Safeguarding 10

+Children with special educational needs and disabilities or physical health issues 10

+Virtual school heads 10

+6. Procedure 11

+Roles and responsibilities 11

+Information sharing and managing the child protection file 13

+LADO referral criteria (KCSIE2022) - meeting the harm threshold 14

+Children potentially at greater risk of harm 14

+Unexplained body marks 15

+A disclosure from an Individual 15

+Risk Assessment 17

+Following a report - what to consider 17

+Options to manage the report 18

+Unsubstantiated, unfounded, false or malicious reports 19

+Safeguarding and supporting the victim 19

+Safeguarding and supporting the alleged perpetrator(s) 20

+Setting priorities 20

+Allegation of abuse by one or more Individuals on another Individual 21

+Allegation of abuse of an Individual who is not registered at our provision - staff involved 21

+Allegation of abuse of an Individual who is not registered at our provision- third party involved 21